stephenzeng/CheckBoxList.Mvc/README.md

 ####Support for Enum list

-It can be quite handy to use a list of enum types in your models, since the type itself already has all the available options, so that in the model list it contains the ones selected. `EnumCheckBoxList()` and `EnumCheckBoxListFor()` can help you to make your life easier.
+It can be quite handy to use a list of enum types in your models, since the type itself already has all the available options, so that what contained in the model list is what options selected. `EnumCheckBoxList()` and `EnumCheckBoxListFor()` are for this purpose.

 ######Enum
 ```c#